From concept to community

 Solution

-We decided on Figtree.
-The weight and rounded nature of the font reflects QRB’s friendly voice, while the clean lines evoke a sporty energy and a bit of formality.
-Striking the balance between clinical and casual it is a perfect reflection of our design goals.
+We decided on Figtree in all caps.
+The weight and rounded nature of the font reflects QRB’s friendly voice, while its clean lines evoke a sporty energy and an air of commitment.

 Logo